Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Introduction

 \subsection{Main results}

-As explained in \S\ref{subsec:goal}, we first generalize Clark's result on $\gl(\mathfrak m|1)$ to $\gl(\mathfrak m|\mathfrak n)$ setting (see Theorem \ref{thm:braid}) by checking the braid group operators are indeed algebra isomorphisms between the same algebra with different presentations.
-The braid group operators are usually denoted by $T_j$ in this paper and are shown to satisfy the braid group relations.
+We first generalize Clark's result on $\gl(\mathfrak m|1)$ to $\gl(\mathfrak m|\mathfrak n)$ setting (see Theorem \ref{thm:braid}) by checking the braid group operators are indeed algebra isomorphisms between the same algebra with different presentations.
+The braid group operators are usually denoted by $T_j$ in this paper and are known to satisfy the braid group relations, cf. \cite{H10}.